Spem in alium: Renditions

 Spem in alium features prominently in the Stephen Poliakoff TV drama Gideon's Daughter.
 It is also used in the film Touching the Void, reaching a climax when Yates and Simpson arrive at the summit of the mountain.
 It appears again in Francois Girard's Boychoir (2014), performed "in-the-round" at Stet's early-training in the fictional National Boychoir Academy.

 Spem in alium has inspired modern composers to write 40-part choral works; examples include Giles Swayne's The Silent Land (1998), Robert Hanson's And There Shall Be No Night There (2002), Jaakko Mäntyjärvi's Tentatio (2006), Peter McGarr's Love You Big as the Sky (2007) and Alec Roth's Earthrise (2009), which was commissioned by the UK choir Ex Cathedra for its 40th anniversary.
-A London-based choral festival, the Tallis Festival, which always includes a performance of Spem in alium, commissioned both Mäntyjärvi and McGarr.
+A London-based choral festival, the Tallis Festival, which usually included a performance of Spem in alium, commissioned both Mäntyjärvi and McGarr.

-In 2021 the Self-Isolation Choir will perform the work, trained and conducted by Nigel Short and led by singers from Tenebrae, with all singers recording their parts individually at home.
-The edition used is that prepared by Hugh Keyte in 2020 and made available by the Thomas Tallis Society along with Keyte's 70-page introduction to the edition.
-The Society also makes available learning material whereby a singer may hear a recording of any chosen voice line, with metronome and/or organ accompaniment.
+In 2021 the Self-Isolation Choir performed the work, trained and conducted by Nigel Short and led by singers from Tenebrae, with all singers recording their parts individually at home.
+The edition used was that prepared by Hugh Keyte in 2020 and made available by the Thomas Tallis Society along with Keyte's 70-page introduction to the edition.
+The Society also made available learning material whereby a singer may hear a recording of any chosen voice line, with metronome and/or organ accompaniment.

 Recordings

+The Hyperion recording has been described as using a "wall of sound" approach, whereas some more recent recordings aim at a surround sound effect, perhaps influenced by research into the original spacing of the performers.

+The Hyperion recording has an organ accompaniment.

+I Fagiolini´s version (recorded alongside a 40 part motet by Alessandro Striggio) has continuo, cornetts and sackbuts.